survivejs/react-book/manuscript/11_styling_react.md

 <button className={classNames(styles.button, styles.primary)}>Confirm</button>
 ```

-As you can see, this approach provides a good balance between what a lot of people are familiar with already and what various React specific libraries do.
+As you can see, this approach provides a balance between what people are familiar with and what React specific libraries do.
 It would not surprise me a lot if this approach gained popularity even though it's still early days.
 See [CSS Modules Webpack Demo](https://css-modules.github.io/webpack-demo/) for more examples.

 ## Conclusion

 It is simple to try out various styling approaches with Webpack.
 You can do it all ranging from vanilla CSS to more complex setups.
 React specific tooling even comes with loaders of their own.
 This makes it easy to try out different alternatives.

 React based styling approaches allow us to push styles to component level.
 This provides an interesting contrast to conventional approaches where CSS is kept separate.
 Dealing with component specific logic becomes easier.
-You will lose some power provided by CSS but in return you gain something that is simpler to understand and harder to break.
+You will lose some power provided by CSS but in return you gain something that is simpler to understand.
+It is also harder to break.

 CSS Modules strike in between conventional approach and React specific approaches.
 Even though it's a newcomer, it shows a lot of promise.
-The biggest benefit seems to be that it doesn't lose too much in the process even though it's a nice step ahead from what was before.
+The biggest benefit seems to be that it doesn't lose too much in the process.
+It's a nice step ahead from what was before.

 There are no best practices yet and we are still figuring out the best ways to do this in React.
 You will likely have to do some experimentation of your own to figure out what ways fit your use case the best.